Paso Robles is where you should drink wine in California

 No two wineries in Paso Robles are alike, making the town ripe for exploration.
 It has long attracted winemakers who are both rooted in tradition and willing to take risks, like L'Aventure's Stephan Asseo.
 In 1998, after 15 years of making wine in Bordeaux, he wanted more freedom and to create a "fantasy blend" of syrah, cabernet sauvignon and petit verdot, his daughter, L'Aventure general manager Chloe Asseo-Fabre, said.
 "The beauty of Paso is there are no rules," she continued, and in his new home, Asseo felt empowered to lean into his creativity.
 His blend was named Optimus and remains a prized member of the L'Aventure lineup.

 Spend even a minute chatting with Guillaume Fabre at Clos Solène and it is clear that his passion for all things wine is as strong today as it was when he launched the brand in 2007.
 His wife jokes that he is one of the few people who look forward to Mondays and getting back to work, and visitors to Clos Solène can attest to this.
 Come for a tasting and you will see him in the vineyards, taking guests on guided property tours, pouring samples and answering any question about wine that may come his way.
+Fabre has "endeared" himself to the Paso Robles community, the San Francisco Chronicle said, and with his family "fueled the region's reputation for openness and innovation."

-The vision he had for the property is now a reality, with the Fabres spending the last seven years transforming it into an estate that annually produces 3,500 cases of wine.
+The vision he had for his property is now a reality, with the Fabres spending the last eight years transforming it into an estate that annually produces 3,500 cases of wine.
 Along with his brother, Arnaud, Fabre started a second winery called Benom, and this is a continuation of his desire to fill as many glasses as possible with exceptional wine.
 "Making people happy is the dream," he said.
 "Do what you love, and it makes people happier."

 Take a bite out of Paso Robles

+Tasting rooms often offer bites that are as interesting as their wines.
 The Michelin-starred Restaurant at Justin uses homegrown ingredients for its elevated farm-to-table multi-course meals and serves similarly well-considered meals in its downtown tasting room.
-The classic baked brie with local honey and savory mushroom flatbread pair well with a wine tasting or glass of Justin's iconic Isosceles red wine.
+Here, the classic baked brie with local honey and savory mushroom flatbread pair well with a wine tasting or glass of Justin's iconic Isosceles red wine.

 More than wine